Workgroup on Solidarity Socio-Economy

 Go !How Can Companies Exercise Their Responsibilities?

-An attempt to unite the "socially excluded" and the "socially accepted" who are determined to fight against a society that generates and trivialises precarious situations.
-Furthermore, to offer support in their working towards achieving a different society, where property, power and knowledge are shared.
+An attempt to unite the "socially excluded" and the "socially accepted" who are determined to fight against a society that generates and trivializes precarious situations.
+Furthermore, to offer support in their working toward achieving a different society, where property, power, and knowledge are shared.
 Is there another way of apprehending business, the market and society?
 In any case, it (...)

 Go !Production, Investment, and Technology